 The KFC Division and Pizza Hut Division corporate headquarters and a KFC and Pizza Hut research facility in Plano, Texas are owned by Pizza Hut.
-Taco Bell Division leases its corporate headquarters and research facility in Irvine, California.
+A leased building in Irvine, California contains the Taco Bell Division and The Habit Burger Grill Division corporate headquarters and a Taco Bell research facility.
 The YUM corporate headquarters and a KFC research facility in Louisville, Kentucky are owned by KFC.
-The Habit Burger Grill Division leases its corporate headquarters in Irvine, California.
 Additional information about the Company's properties is included in the Consolidated Financial Statements in Part II, Item 8.